AddressSanitizer (ASan) for Windows with MSVC

 Compiling with ASan from the console

-For console compilation, you will have to link the ASan libraries manually.
+For console compilation, if you are on Visual Studio version 16.9 Preview 2 or earlier, you will have to link the ASan libraries manually.
 Here are the libraries required for an x86 target:

 - clang_rt.asan-i386.lib – static runtime compatible with /MT CRT.